BraisC/eslint-config/README.md

 npx install-peerdeps --dev @braisc/eslint-config
 ```

-3. Create a `.eslintrc` file in the root of your project's directory with this content:
+3. Create an `.eslintrc.json` file in the root of your project's directory with this content:

 ```json
 {